 QUICK EXIT

-Knowing how to help your friend after a sexual assault, sexual violence or a sexual attack can be difficult.
-Here are some tips that offer a starting point to help you help your friend.
+Knowing how to help your friend who has experienced sexual assault can be difficult.
+Here are some steps to support the people you care about.

 Call 1800 010 120